sonic-net/SONiC/doc/database/multi_namespace_db_instances.md

 In the Multi NPU devices there is two types of services

 	* Global services like database, snmp, pmon, telemetry running in the dockers running in the linux "host" network namespace.
-	* NPU specific services like database, swss, syncd, bgp, teamd, lldp etc which runs in the "new linux network namespace" created.
-Currently it is assumed to be 1:1 mapping between NPUs and linux network namesapces.
+	* NPU specific services like database, swss, syncd, bgp, teamd, lldp etc which runs in a separate "namespace" created.
+	  Currently the linux network namespace is used to seggregate services per NPU and it is assumed to be 1:1 mapping between NPUs and linux network namesapces.

-We will be discuss on the database docker service only in this document.
+We concentrate on database docker servicein this document.

-The database docker started in the linux "host" network namespace can be called the "global DB" service.
-The redis databases required here would be APPL_DB, CONFIG_DB used to store the system wide attributes like AAA, syslog, ASIC to interface name mapping etc.
+The database docker started in the linux "host" namespace can be called the "global DB" service.
+The redis databases available here (decided by contents of database_config.json) would be APPL_DB, CONFIG_DB used to store the system wide attributes like AAA, syslog, ASIC to interface name mapping etc.

-There is another set of database docker services which is started per "new linux network namespace".
+There are also database docker started per NPU in a separate "namespace".
 The redis databases here will include all the DB's viz.
-APPL_DB, CONFIG_DB, ASIC_DB, COUNTERS_DB etc and is used to store the interface/counters/state etc specific to the interfaces belonging to that ASIC.
+APPL_DB, CONFIG_DB, ASIC_DB, COUNTERS_DB etc and is used to store the interface/counters/state etc specific to the interfaces/features on that NPU.

 There will be a config_db.json file per database service, it will be named "/etc/sonic/config_db.json" for the "global DB" and /etc/sonic/config_db{NS}.json for the database service in the {NS} namespace.

+Note: The "globalDB" service could be thought of as equivalent to the database docker started in the linux "host" network namespace currently in the single NPU sonic devices.

 ## Enhancements to Multi-DB design to support Multiple namespaces

 In the current multi-DB approach, the file database_config.json contains the startup configuration used to dictate the redis server host/port/unix_socket configurations + various available databases ( eg: APP_DB, CONFIG_DB ).
 With the introduction of multiple namespaces, there is a need for separate database_config.json per namespace.
 This config file is created in the "working redis directories" during the database docker service startup.

-The database docker service started in the linux network namespace {NS} will use the /var/run/redis{NS} as the "working redis directory" to create the various files like redis.sock, sonic-db/database_config.json etc. For "globalDB" database service it would be /var/run/redis.
+The database docker service started in the linux network namespace {NS} will use the "/var/run/redis{NS}" as the "working redis directory" to create the various files like redis.sock, sonic-db/database_config.json etc. For "globalDB" database service it would be at "/var/run/redis".

 ![center](./img/redis.png)